 What an honor to be a part of something recognizing such a selfless man.

 The project was a five-part series examining domestic violence from several perspectives — law enforcement, the court system, advocates and counselors, legislatively and what people can do to prevent it.
 I didn’t just talk to experts, I talked to survivors of abuse and their families, those convicted of domestic violence, advocates, those treating offenders, police, judges, prosecutors and legislators.
 I rode along with police for several days so I could see their response to these calls.
 I sat in court rooms.

 And in addition to these stories covering domestic violence issues, I wrote about the faces of domestic violence.
 Those were the stories that touched my heart.

-During the five weeks we profiled every single person killed in Madison County as a result of domestic violence for the past 10 years.
+During the five weeks, we profiled every single person killed in Madison County as a result of domestic violence for the past 10 years.
 I sat in the living rooms and kitchens of their families.
-I cried with parents as the shared stories about their daughters.
+I cried with parents as they shared stories about their daughters.
 I talked to a woman who lost her father as a result of domestic violence.
 I spent nearly three hours as an elderly man shared story after story about his wife who was killed by her ex-husband.

 There’s no way for me or anyone else to measure the impact of that series or forum.
 But I’m confident it made a difference.
 People who hadn’t really thought much about domestic violence before were faced with it on the front page of the Sunday newspaper five weeks in a row.

 Even those who didn’t have a subscription were exposed.
-Anyone that ran to the grocery store on Sunday, stopped to get gas or overheard someone talking about it at church at least were exposed to the topic.
+Anyone that ran to the grocery store on Sunday, stopped to get gas or overheard someone talking about it at church were exposed to the topic.
 I had several parents say to me, “This was the perfect opportunity for me to have a conversation with my kids about this.”